Mudburra language: History

-During the pre- European era, the Mudbura people practiced seasonal migration.
-They resided around and south of the Murranji stock path, as well as the eastern side of Victoria River.
+During the pre- European era, the Mudbura people practised seasonal migration.
+They resided around and south of the Murranji Track, as well as the eastern side of Victoria River.
 The Mudbura country was very arid and so the natives had to cover long distances to accommodate food search and other needs.
-In the mid-1800s the Europeans arrived in the Barkley area and Victoria River and the first expedition of Victoria River occurred in 1855 by Augustus Charles Gregor’s party.
+In the mid-1800s the Europeans arrived in the Barkly area and Victoria River and the first expedition of Victoria River occurred in 1855 by Augustus Charles Gregor's party.

 In 1861 John McDouall Stuart and his party explored for the first time the Barkly Tablelands in search for a path from south to north.
 Stuart named the water source “Newcastle Water” after his Grace the Duke of Newcastle, Secretary for the Colonies.
-After examining it, it was apparent to him that this tributary was frequently occupied by the Mudbura people and neighboring communities as a water and food source.
+After examining it, it was apparent to him that this tributary was frequently occupied by the Mudbura people and neighbouring communities as a water and food source.

 In 1883, Newcastle Waters Station and Wave Hill Station were established and stocked with livestock.
 As a result, the Mudbura people were being driven off their grounds from both sides.
 The livestock farming that begun taking place in these areas resulted in significant changes on their environment and resources that had been a part of their lives for more than 10000 years ago.
-Mudbura people moved to the stations in order to work as domestic or station workers to receive in return scarce quantities of food and to avoid violent encounters with Europeans.
-The Stations, that were managed by Europeans, were not offering equal wages or satisfactory living conditions.
-In Newcastle Waters Station Mudbura was the major language spoken.
+Many Mudbura people moved to the stations in order to work as domestic or station workers to receive in return scarce quantities of food and to avoid violent encounters with Europeans.
+The Stations, that were managed by Europeans, did not offer equal wages or satisfactory living conditions.
+At Newcastle Waters Station Mudbura was the major language spoken.

-Mudbura people created a type of shelter known as ‘nanji’ that was composed of ‘kurrunyu’ (bark) from ‘karnawuna’, lancewood (Acacia shirleyi).
-Nanji would have a short door opening and inside the height from the ground to the ceiling was enough for an adult to stand upright.
-Inside it offered enough space for up to 6 people and had ‘Liwiji’ (silky browntop grass) or ‘liyiji’ (desert red grass), handcrafted beds made by Mudbura people.
+Mudbura people created a type of shelter known as ‘nanji’ that was composed of ‘kurrunyu’ (bark) from ‘karnawuna’, (lancewood; known also as Acacia shirleyi).
+A nanji would have a short door opening and inside the height from the ground to the ceiling was enough for an adult to stand upright.
+Inside it offered enough space for up to 6 people and had ‘liwiji’ (a silky browntop grass) or ‘liyiji’ (desert red grass), handcrafted beds made by Mudbura people.

 Kriol was the language that resulted from a combination of Aboriginal languages and English that Aboriginal workers created in order to communicate with the Europeans in the 1900s.
 Kriol started spreading to Mudbura community through the years and has since remained as language in their community.